 Hypoglycemia or low blood sugar can be a problem for small toy dogs, like Chihuahuas.
 Signs of hypoglycemia can include:

 Have you ever seen a Chihuahua stick a leg out very straight?
 They may be trying to fix an issue called a luxating patella where the kneecap slips sideways.
-A luxating patella (luxating means moving around, and patella refers to the knee) is caused by a genetic condition where the bones of the knee form in such a way that the kneecap is able to shift out of place more easily.
+A luxating patella (luxating means moving around, and patella refers to the knee) is caused by a genetic condition where the bones of the knee form so that the kneecap can shift out of place more easily.

 Chihuahuas may be able to remedy the issue on their own with that move of straightening the leg and relaxing/tightening the leg muscles.
 If you have a Chihuahua, you should ask your veterinarian how to handle a luxating patella, especially if it is causing ongoing discomfort or mobility problems for your dog.

-Apple-headed Chihuahuas are born with a soft spot (also called a molera) in their skulls where the bones have not fully formed and closed together (much like the soft spot on the head of a newborn baby).
-This is not an abnormality for Chihuahuas, but rather a trait that allows their large, round heads to pass more easily through the birth canal.
+Apple-headed Chihuahuas are born with a soft spot (also called a molera) in their skulls.
+This is where the bones have not fully formed and closed together (much like the soft spot on a newborn baby’s head).
+This is not an abnormality for Chihuahuas but rather a trait that allows their large, round heads to pass more easily through the birth canal.
 Chihuahua parents need to be careful not to injure the soft spot, which typically closes up at about six months old.

 Like other breeds with large eyes, Chihuahuas can be more prone to eye injuries or infections.
 This is one reason Chihuahua parents may want to consider dog insurance early on.
 A dog insurance plan can help them manage the costs of common eye injuries and infections, which may require medications and other treatments.